 It’s really important for you to think ahead about the costs of your retirement.
 When you’re in your working years, it’s always possible to do more in order to generate additional income.
 This isn’t necessarily the case when you’ve reached retirement age.

-The average household of people aged 65 and older spent $45,756 in 2016.
+The average household of people aged 65 and older spent $45,756.
 That’s a lot of money if you aren’t bringing home a paycheck.
 The highest expense categories were housing and transportation.
 Figuring out ways to save on these fronts is hugely beneficial to your financial wellbeing.

 Put Money into Retirement Accounts